Skip to content

 • Network with other entrepreneurs and reach new potential customers by joining your local business association, taking part in pressure washing associations and groups, supporting community events, and promoting your business whenever you can.

 • Print pressure washing flyers and hand them out door-to-door in the neighborhoods where you’d like to work.
-You can also leave behind yard signs after you complete each job, if your customers allow it.
+If your customers allow it, you can also leave behind yard signs after you complete each job.

 • Buy business cards, branded uniforms, and a vehicle wrap.
-This reinforces your business branding while you’re on the job and makes your business look polished and professional.
+These reinforce your business branding while you’re on the job and make your business look polished and professional.
 You can also brand your quotes, invoices, emails, and other materials.

 Pressure washing marketing costs will depend on which platforms you choose.
 For example, you can create a website and business cards for $150, or spend $2,000 on a billboard.